OpomboMORTO/repy/README.md

 * proot environment is slow

 * creation of the wine prefix and installations of dxvk , directX , is very slow.

+* creating the wine container can take 3~5 minutes

 ### Renderers